 Make your own marshmallow Olaf and test which substance sticks him together the best.

-How about designing and building a wooden bed?
+How about designing and building a wooden bed and a mattress for the Princess and the Pea.

 Design and build a cardboard kitchen.